mklilley/lilley.io/src/README.md

 This is the folder you will need to modify in order to make changes to the website.

 Notes:
-- You should first run `gulp` before you start to code - this watches for file changes
+- You should first run `npm run gulp` before you start to code - this watches for file changes
-- You can view the result of your coding by running `http-server -c-1` inside of this `src` folder
+- You can view the result of your coding by running `npm run vite` which launches a dev server with hot reloading

 ## JS